ebaudrez/libpathcomp/README.md

 At this point, all possibilities have been exhausted, and calling pathcomp_next() will not do anything. pathcomp_done() will return 1.
-If the state of the composer object is to be reset, in order to step through all combinations again, pathcomp_reset() must be called.
+If the composer object is to be rewound, in order to step through all combinations again, pathcomp_rewind() must be called.

 pathcomp_done() returns a boolean that indicates whether all combinations have been visited.